Jessie Evans - Institute for Security Governance

 Faculty, Advising & Consulting Division

-Ms. Jessie Evans is an Africa Regional Program Lead (RPL) in the Advising & Consulting (A&C) Division at the Institute for Security Governance (ISG).
-In this role, Ms. Evans manages institutional capacity building (ICB) projects in the AFRICOM area of responsibility, working directly with defense and security partners across sub-Saharan Africa.
+Ms. Jessie Evans joined the Advising & Consulting Division (A&C) of the Institute for Security Governance (ISG) in December 2018 as an Africa Regional Program Lead (RPL) and Advising Faculty.
+In this role, Ms. Evans manages Institutional Capacity Building (ICB) projects in the AFRICOM area of responsibility, working directly with defense and security partners across sub-Saharan Africa.

-Ms. Evans is a member of the Women in International Security's DC Chapter Board and part of the Truman National Security Project.
-She received an MA from The Fletcher School of Law and Diplomacy and a BA from Occidental College.
+Ms. Evans is an advisor to the Women in International Security's DC (WIIS-DC) Chapter Board and an active member of the Truman National Security Project and Rotary International.
+She received a Master of Arts from The Fletcher School of Law and Diplomacy and a Bachelor of Arts from Occidental College.
 She originally hails from beautiful Bend, Oregon.

 AREAS OF EXPERTISE